Future of cooling

 Impact

-- Published 21 peer-reviewed academic papers, press articles, and policy papers including the cover story in Nature Sustainability, March 2021, Cooling for Sustainable Development
+- Published 46 peer-reviewed academic papers, policy papers including the cover story in Nature Sustainability in March 2021 Cooling for Sustainable Development, and featured in over 2,600 press articles across 55 countries (three examples below).

 - Co-authored the Climate Action Pathway for Net Zero Cooling which lays out a vision for action to 2050 and details the main milestones necessary to fully implement the Paris Agreement.